OSGeo/gdal/doc/source/programs/index.rst

     - :ref:`gdal_vector_simplify_coverage`: Simplify shared boundaries of a polygonal vector dataset
     - :ref:`gdal_vector_sql`: Apply SQL statement(s) to a dataset
     - :ref:`gdal_vector_swap_xy`: Swap X and Y coordinates of geometries of a vector dataset
+    - :ref:`gdal_vector_update`: Update an existing vector dataset with an input vector dataset

     Pipelines: